Ancient Vessels

 Jimmy Carter initially served as a test bed for studying the evolution of submarine missions in the 21st century.
 She supported classified research and development efforts for naval special warfare tasks, tactical undersea surveillance, and undersea warfare concepts.
 The Navy, with funding approved by the Congress to complete the Multi-Mission Project, tasked Jimmy Carter to provide additional volume and functionality to support the multi-mission opportunities.
 These changes did not directly impact the submarine’s organic warfighting capabilities, but gave her an enhanced payload capability with a more modular architecture.

-We offer this primarily wood USS Jimmy Carter submarine model in the following sizes.
+We build this primarily wood USS Jimmy Carter submarine model the following sizes.

 This model is built per commission only.
-We require only a small deposit to start the process (not full amount, not even half) to start the process $500 The remaining balance won't be due until the model is completed, in several months.
+We require only a small deposit to start the process (not full amount, not even half) to start the process $500 The remaining balance won't be due until the model is completed, in less than 6 months.

 One of our Jimmy Carter models is displayed at St Marys Submarine Museum, 102 St Marys St W, St Marys, GA 31558.
 One of the largest submarine museums in the world, St Marys Submarine Museum is dedicated to preserving the history of the distinguished US Submarine Force.